Harold E. Tanner

-Harold Eaid Tanner (December 4, 1892 – June 28, 1982) was a service man, teacher and Canadian politician.
-He served as an elected representative on both the civic and provincial levels of government in the province of Alberta.
-He served as an Alderman on Edmonton City Council from 1946 to 1955.
-He later served as a member of the Legislative Assembly of Alberta from 1952 to 1959 sitting with the Liberal caucus in opposition.
+Harold Eaid Tanner (December 4, 1892 – June 28, 1982) was a WWI soldier, teacher and Canadian politician.
+He served as an elected representative at both the civic and provincial levels of government in the province of Alberta.
+He served as an alderman on Edmonton City Council from 1946 to 1955.
+He served as a member of the Legislative Assembly of Alberta from 1952 to 1959, sitting as a Liberal MLA in opposition.

 Early life

 Harold E. Tanner was born in Tillsonburg, Ontario in 1893.
 He served overseas with the 49th Battalion in World War I. After the war Tanner moved to Alberta and became a teacher and later a school principal.
 He worked at schools in Wetaskiwin and Stettler.
 He moved to Edmonton in 1928 and began working with the public school board until he retired in 1958.
 Tanner was also President of the Royal Canadian Legion.

 Political career

 Municipal

-Tanner ran for a seat to Edmonton City Council in the 1946 Edmonton municipal election.
-He won the third place seat out of the six available in the field of thirteen candidate.
-Tanner first term would only be a year on council instead of the regular two-year term due to a previous Alderman vacating his seat.
+Tanner ran for a seat to Edmonton City Council in the 1946 Edmonton municipal election.Out of the field of thirteen candidates, he won the third place seat out of the six that were filled.
+Tanner's first term was only a year on council, instead of the regular two-year term, because he was elected merely to fill out the last half of the two-year term of fellow southsider Ethel May Browne, who had resigned due to poor health.

-Tanner ran for a second term in office in the 1947 Edmonton municipal election.
-He was very close to finishing in first place in the field of thirteen candidates just 89 votes behind the leader Armour Ford.
-He won a full two-year term.
+Tanner ran for re-election in the 1947 Edmonton municipal election.
+His vote tally was very close to first place, just 89 votes behind the leader Armour Ford.
+Of the field of thirteen candidates running for the five open spots, Tanner won a two-year term.

-Tanner ran for a third term in the 1949 Edmonton municipal election.
-This time Tanner surpassed Ford in popular vote to head the poles in the nine candidate race.
+Tanner ran for re-election in the 1949 Edmonton municipal election.
+This time Tanner was the most popular candidate of the nine in the race for the six open spots.

-Tanner ran for a fourth term in office in the 1951 Edmonton municipal election.
-For the second time, Tanner headed the polls finish first with a commanding plurality over the field of thirteen candidates.
+Tanner ran for re-election in the 1951 Edmonton municipal election.
+For the second time, Tanner headed the polls to finish first with a plurality over the field of thirteen candidates running for five spots.

 After one year into his fourth term, Tanner won a seat to the Alberta Legislature in 1952.
-He decided to keep his municipal seat.
-Tanner ran for re-election to his fifth term in the 1953 Edmonton municipal election.
-He once again finished in first place easily winning re-election.
+He decided to keep his municipal seat as well as being an MLA.
+While MLA, Tanner ran for re-election in the 1953 Edmonton municipal election.
+He once again finished in first place, easily winning re-election to one of the six open spots.

-Tanner did not re-offer for election leaving city council in 1957.
+Tanner did not run for re-election to city council in 1957.